Wicker Park Luxury Apartments

 Given they’re in what has been one of the city’s hottest areas for more than three decades, apartments for rent in Wicker Park, Chicago, IL, display all the facets — from funky artist’s flats to luxe lofts — you’d expect in a world-class city.

 Rescued from decline by the artists who flocked to the area in the 1980s, Chicago’s Wicker Park neighborhood retains a bit of bohemian outside edge.
 Those who rent Wicker Park apartments avail themselves of a life lived to a world beat, from venerable dive bars to daring and globally inspired restaurants to fiercely independent galleries and boutiques.

 If you have any questions about Wicker Park luxury apartments or would like to learn more about the Wicker Park neighborhood, don’t hesitate to call 312-675-4031 or contact us online!

-Though you can get into Wicker Park Chicago apartments for $1,500 and up, nicer units quickly climb past $2,000 and rents near $4,000 aren’t unheard of.
+Though you can get into luxury Wicker Park apartments for $1,500 and up, nicer units quickly climb past $2,000 and rents near $4,000 aren’t unheard of.

 Both a historic neighborhood and developer’s hotspot, you can find Wicker Park apartments for rent in vintage flats and chic loft buildings alike.

 Wicker Park tends to be inhabited by those who like their galleries, cafes, boutiques all on or ahead of trend, while not caring about the trend at all.

 The North Avenue entrance to Interstate 90 is at Wicker Park’s eastern edge.
 In the time it takes to eat a leisurely lunch, you can be in Wisconsin or Indiana from Wicker Park luxury apartments.

 Apart from the endless discoveries awaiting to be made in the neighborhood, Wicker Park’s central location puts you within five miles of Millennium Park, North Avenue Beach, Wrigley Field and United Center — to name just a few.